 The SJR metric (Scopus metric)

-The SCImago Journal Rank (SJR) is the average number of weighted citations received in a particular year by the documents published in a particular journal during the previous three years, i.e., weighted citations received in year X to documents published in a journal during the period of the X-1, X-2 and X-3.
+The SCImago Journal Rank (SJR) is the average number of weighted citations received in a particular year by the documents published in a particular journal during the previous three years, i.e., weighted citations received in year X to documents published in a journal during the period of the X-1, X-2, and X-3.

-For example, you can see the SJR score of the Journal on SJR journal ranking, with the help of various disciplines, journals, subject categories, and publication in the following regions/countries, in the year of publication
+For example, you can see the SJR score of the Journal on SJR journal ranking, with the help of various disciplines, journals, subject categories, and publications in the following regions/countries, in the year of publication

 The SNIP metric (Scopus metric)